pvk047/legacy-of-brynjolf/README.md

     | . | . | . | G |
      ___ ___ ___ ___

-  3.If BrynJolf(Player) to left,left,left,left then Guards and BrynJolf(Player)  are unable to Move than means game was undecided.This is how it would look:
+If BrynJolf(Player) to left,left,left,left then Guards and BrynJolf(Player)  are unable to Move than means game was undecided.This is how it would look:

      ___ ___ ___ ___
     | . | . | . | X |